Tell Me Your Dreams: Plot summary

 In the asylum, Ashley is treated for MPD by Dr. Gilbert and Dr. Otto Lewis.
 Gilbert falls for her and during her crisis, he too feels her pain and wants to comfort her.
 It is revealed that her father, Dr. Steven, was the one who sexually abused her, causing her to develop Dissociative Identity Disorder resulting in the creation of the alter Toni, and becomes a thing of her mother's detest.
 While living in Italy during her teenage years, she was once again assaulted by her father, leading to the creation of Alette.
 The structuring of both the alters is very interesting.
-The first alter represents her struggle and fear as a helpless child without sexual maturity, and (Toni) develops into a protective one and becomes murderous when encountered with similar conditions.
-While the second alter (Alette) represents her feeling of shame and pain of being breached, thus developing into a source of console exhibiting warmth and motherly love who has good rapport with Ashley.
+The first alter represents her struggle and fear as a helpless child without sexual maturity, and (Toni) develops into a protective one and becomes murderous when faced with similar conditions.The second alter (Alette) represents her feeling of shame and the pain of being breached, thus developing into a source of console exhibiting warmth and motherly love who has good rapport with Ashley.

 However, Toni is enraged when she learns that the woman her father is about to marry has a three-year-old daughter and is afraid that the girl would suffer the same fate she had.
 Dr. Gilbert drains anger out of Toni by showing the news everyday, making Toni softer with each passing day.

 This softer side of Toni is only a front to show Dr. Gilbert she has finally accepted everything so she and Alette can get out of the asylum to kill her father, who is staying in The Hamptons for Christmas.
 Soon, Dr. Gilbert releases her from the asylum as he believes she is cured.

 In the end, Ashley is shown to be traveling on a train to The Hamptons, where her father is staying, when Toni suddenly shows up to kill him.

 Toni in the last part of the novel: